rjohn92/plex/README.md

 **-v portainer_data:/data**: `Mounts the portainer_data volume to the /data directory in the container, where Portainer stores its data`.

-portainer
+Next:
 Open a web browser and go to https://<your-server-ip>:9443.
 You will be prompted to create an admin user.

-TLDR: Just run this command and and go to localhost:9443 and you'll see the GUI for Portainer.
+TLDR: Just run these commands and and go to localhost:9443 and you'll see the GUI for Portainer.
+Set up your account and you're ready to look at containers/volumes/images and whatever else docker has (idk it's a lot).

 ---